 |

-Sahib Thousands of Sikhs visit this Gurudwara all year round.
+Nada Sahib Thousands of Sikhs visit this Gurudwara

-located on the Zirakpur - Kalka Highway and holds a lot of religious
+is located on the Zirakpur - Kalka Highway and holds a lot

 Green Cover - Beautiful Gardens & Parks in Chandigarh

-only city of India which is blessed with so many wonderful parks and
+the only city of India which is blessed with so many wonderful parks

-gardens, each more beautiful than the other.
-No wonder, it is a pleasure
+and gardens, each more beautiful than the other.
+No wonder, it is

-to breathe the clean air here!
-What makes these gardens even more
+a pleasure to breathe the clean air here!
+What makes these gardens

-special is their own individual unique features that make them stand out
+even more special is their own individual unique features that make

-Stadium in Sector 16, Chandigarh’s Rose Garden (named after Dr. Zakir
+Cricket Stadium in Sector 16, Chandigarh’s Rose Garden (named after

-Hussain, former President of India) is known worldwide for being the
+Dr. Zakir Hussain, former President of India) is known worldwide

-largest Rose Garden in the whole of Asia, spread across 27 acres of
+for being the largest Rose Garden in the whole of Asia, spread across

-land.
-When you visit this world famous garden, you will be awe-struck to
+27 acres of land.
+When you visit this world famous garden, you will

 2.

-the Bougainvillea Park is located in Sector 3 and is spread across an
+1976, the Bougainvillea Park is located in Sector 3 and is spread

-area of 20 acres.
-If you like bougainvillea flowers, you will love your
+across an area of 20 acres.
+If you like bougainvillea flowers, you

-experience here as you find more than 100 different varieties of your
+will love your experience here as you find more than 100 different

 3. Garden of Fragrance, Chandigarh As the name